 Management has made significant estimates and assumptions in its determination of the pro forma adjustments.
-As the unaudited pro forma combined financial information has been prepared based on these preliminary estimates, the final amounts recorded may differ materially from the information presented.
+As the unaudited pro forma combined financial information has been prepared based on these preliminary estimates.

-The unaudited pro forma combined financial information does not give effect to any anticipated synergies, operating efficiencies, tax savings, or cost savings that may be associated with the Transactions and Connexity Acquisition.
+The unaudited pro forma combined financial information does not give effect to any anticipated synergies, operating efficiencies, tax savings, or cost savings that may be associated with the Business Combination and the Connexity Acquisition.

-The pro forma adjustments reflecting the consummation of the Transactions and the Connexity Acquisition are based on certain currently available information and certain assumptions and methodologies that Taboola believes are reasonable under the circumstances.
+The pro forma adjustments reflecting the consummation of the Business Combination and the Connexity Acquisition are based on certain currently available information and certain assumptions and methodologies that Taboola believes are reasonable under the circumstances.
 The unaudited pro forma adjustments, which are described in the accompanying notes, may be revised as additional information becomes available and is evaluated.
 Therefore, it is likely that the actual adjustments will differ from the pro forma adjustments and it is possible the difference may be material.
-Taboola believes that these assumptions and methodologies provide a reasonable basis for presenting all of the significant effects of the Transactions based on information available to management at the time and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma combined financial information.
+Taboola believes that these assumptions and methodologies provide a reasonable basis for presenting all of the significant effects of the Business Combination and the Connexity Acquisition based on information available to management at the time and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma combined financial information.

-The unaudited pro forma combined financial information is not necessarily indicative of what the actual results of operations and financial position would have been had the Transactions as well as the consummation of the PIPE and the Connexity Acquisition taken place on the dates indicated, nor are they indicative of the future consolidated results of operations or financial position of the post-combination Company.
-They should be read in conjunction with the historical financial statements and notes thereto of ION, Connexity and Taboola.
+The unaudited pro forma combined financial information is not necessarily indicative of what the actual results of operations and financial position would have been had the consummation of the Business Combination and the Connexity Acquisition taken place on the dates indicated, nor are they indicative of the future consolidated results of operations or financial position of the post-combination Company.
+They should be read in conjunction with the historical financial information and notes thereto of ION, Connexity and Taboola.